cbvrp-acmmm-2019/cbvrp-acmmm-2019/README.md

 ## Registration

 To register for the challenge and get access to the dataset, please complete the [Online Agreement Form](https://freeonlinesurveys.com/s/DjOillyA).
 We will send you the download instructions by email after the challenge data available date (Apr.
 1, 2019).
+The registration is closed now.
+To access the challenge data, please contact us directly via cbvrp-acmmm-2019@hulu.com.

 ## Submission